 - Dehydrated breads, crackers & snacks – To create really rich and flavoursome raw foods, you can use a machine called a dehydrator, to gently warm and remove the water from foods, in the same way raisins or dried mango are dehydrated, all without getting them hotter than 30 degrees celsius where nutrients start being destroyed .
 So again, who said raw food have to be cold?!?

-- Root Vegetables – As these are less water rich than salad vegetables, they are a great choice in the winter, if you’re looking for something to grate into salads or blend into soups.
+- Root Vegetables – As these are less water rich than salad vegetables, they are a great choice when thinking of raw food in winter, if you’re looking for something to grate into salads or blend into soups.

 - Sprouted beans, lentils & grains – Possibly the most protein rich raw vegan food you can find are sprouts, so it’s great to eat more of them all year round, but as they are generally less water rich than most salad vegetable, just like root vegetables, they can be the basis of salads and sprinkled onto other foods for a room temperature nutrient booster.